alixandru/bitbucket-sync/README.md

 Then the script needs to know where to put the files locally once they are fetched from the BitBucket servers.
 The branch of the repository to deploy and a few other items can also be configured.

+Optionally, the scripts can be configured to require authorization in order to operate.
+Different authorization codes can be defined for the `gateway.php` script (which accepts commit information from BitBucket) and for the `deploy.php` script (which triggers the synchronization).
+The key must be passed through the `key` URL parameter when accessing the scripts. i.e. `deploy.php?key=predefined-deploy-key` or `gateway.php?key=predefined-gw-key`.
+Note that the BitBucket POST service hook must be updated with the correct URL in this case.

 All of this information can be provided in the `config.php` file.
 Detailed descriptions of all configuration items is contained as comments in the file.

 **Important!** Make sure all folders specified in the `config.php` have write permission for the user under which the web-server process runs.
 This is mandatory in order for the script to be able to store commit meta-data files locally.

 ## Change log ##

+**v2.2.0**

+* Added the ability to require authorization when posting commit meta-data (through gateway.php) or when deploying (through deploy.php).
+Authorization can be done by specifying a previously established key when accessing the scripts.
+Contributed by [Juha Ryhanen](https://bitbucket.org/ryhanen).

 **v2.1.0**